manolitto/openvlex2/README.md

 ### What about OpenFLex 1 ?

-The old OpenFLex 1 system is no longer sustained and I recommend switching over to OpenVLex 2.
+The old OpenFLex 1 system is no longer maintained and I recommend switching over to OpenVLex 2.

 But wait, what if...